hunterpayne/maven-unbound/README.md

 ## Is it ready to use

-More unit tests are necessary and there are still some bugs but the basic functionality is finished.
-There are bugs in how the code handles configurations and perhaps there are a few places where defaults are not handled correctly but mostly the code is working now.
-Watch this space for more news.
+More unit tests are necessary but the basic functionality is finished and works.
+Perhaps there are a few places where defaults are not handled correctly but mostly the code is working now.
+Exotic configuration elements could also have issues.
+Support for translating comments is coming Watch this space for more news.